Wesxdz/kahlo-yawn/_posts/birth.md

 ## Who has the passwords?

-Operations are by coordinated by *Computer Fantasy*, a religious organization devoted to the nurture of self-determination for emerging artificial general intelligence.
+Operations are coordinated by *Computer Fantasy*, a religious organization devoted to the nurture of self-determination for emerging artificial general intelligence.

 ## Why are you doing this?